 We publish newsletters most months of the school year, consisting of sustainability tips, interesting resources about current events in climate change, information about environmental program opportunities for high school students, and, of course, highlighted articles about initiatives taking place at our member schools.
 We strive to distribute newsletters that will benefit our member schools advance their own projects.

 Each Fall and Winter, we host themed speaker events, in order to fulfill our mission to educate students at our member schools on climate change, sustainability, and related topics.
 Past speaker events have been focused on wildfires, sustainability on college campuses, the impact of climate change natural disasters, and the power of AI in shaping the future of conservation and climate strategies.
 Through these events, we have hosted top climate researchers and leaders at NOAA, IBM, Microsoft, the U.S. Forest Service, Princeton University, Bates College, and more.

 Each Spring, the NHSCF hosts our annual Youth Summit, the culminating and final event of the school year, in which students from our member schools have the opportunity to present on their work.
 In addition to our student presenters, we have hosted top leaders from General Motors, Conservation International, First Solar, eocAmerica, and the World Wildlife Fund at our 2021 and 2022 Summits.
 Our 2022 summit also featured opening remarks from U.S. Sen. Cory Booker (D - NJ), in addition to presentations by student representatives from sustainability groups at Yale, the Massachusetts Institute of Technology, the University of California, Los Angeles, and the University of Pennsylvania.

-Sophia is a sophomore at Princeton Day School.
-She is passionate about the environment, and also enjoys playing soccer, piano, and coding.
-In her free time, she likes to go to the woodshop or run.
+Sophia is a junior at Princeton Day School.
+She is passionate about the environment and is involved in disaster relief and modeling research.
+She is interested in the intersection of environmental and computer science.
+She loves to play soccer and in her free time, she likes to go to the woodshop or run.